 4 Ways to Make Inventory Management Easier

-If shipping delays, clogged ports, and labor shortages are hindering your retail operations, you're not alone.
+If shipping delays, clogged ports, and labour shortages are hindering your retail operations, you're not alone.
 The National Retail Federation (NRF) reports that 98% of retailers have been impacted by shipping and port delays, and some industry analysts expect that disruption to last well into 2022.
 Meanwhile, shoppers crave speed and convenience more than ever and are increasingly unwilling to tolerate stockouts.

 Accept that shoppers' behaviors have changed